ascent-sys/EAC/README.md

 ./service-install.sh
 ```

-Once you've followed these instructions, `project-tanya` is ready for use!
+Once you've followed these instructions, `EAC` is ready for use!